 If you can’t pay your taxes because of a financial hardship situation, such as losing your income, the IRS allows you to apply for currently not collectible (CNC) status.
 This lets you defer payments until your financial situation allows you to resume payments.

-To qualify for CNC, you must verify your financial hardship by producing documentation such as financial statements regarding your income, expenses or assets.
-The IRS will review your assets first to verify that you don’t have anything which could be used to pay your debt.
+To qualify for CNC status, you must verify your financial hardship by producing documentation, such as financial statements regarding your income, expenses or assets.
+The IRS will review your assets first to verify that you don’t have anything that could be used to pay your debt.

-They will then check your income and living expenses to determine whether you could afford an installment agreement instead of going into CNC status.
-To get approved, you may need to complete a Form 433-F, 433-A, or 433-B. You can request CNC status by calling 800-829-1040 or the number on your bill or notice.
+The agency will then check your income and living expenses to determine whether you could afford an installment agreement instead of going into CNC status.
+To get approved, you may need to complete Form 433-B, 433-F or 433-A. You can request CNC status by calling 800-829-1040 or the number on your bill or notice.

-Learn How to Defer Taxes to Stabilize Your Cash Flow
+Alternative to Defer Taxes and Stabilize Your Cash Flow

-To further assist you with meeting your tax obligations, you might consider seeking business financing to help you cover your tax payments and other expenses.
-Browse the Fast Capital 360 blog for more information on small business financing options, or take a few minutes to fill in our no-obligation application to find out which financing resources may be available to you.
+Browse the Fast Capital 360 blog for more information about small business financing options, or take a few minutes to complete our no-obligation application to find out which funding resources may be available to you.